mika-n/NGPCarMenu/ReadMe.md

 - **Why autologon feature doesn't seem to work?** Check Plugins\NGPCarMenu\NGPCarMenu.log logfile for more information.
 Maybe the name of the custom plugin has been changed?
 Or if you press some menu navigation keys during the autologon sequence then automation is aborted, so don't mess with keyboard while autologon does its job (couple seconds after RBR startup).
 - **I have multiple profiles, but autologon selects automatically the first profile.
 How to select another profile with autologon?** See Plugins\NGPCarMenu.ini and AutoLogonWaitProfileSelection option.
 Set it to value 1 and autologon waits until you select a profile.
 - **I cannot replay my old BTB replay files, only new ones.
 What to do?** Take a look at one of the new replay files and rbr\Replays\myRepayFileName.ini file.
 This INI file is required to link a BTB replay file to a certain BTB track.
 Create this replay metadata file in Notepad for your old BTB replay files (TYPE and NAME options required).
+- **I have multiple separate RBR installations (for whatever reasons).
+Can I share the same raceStatDB in all this RBR instances?** Yes you can.
+Just set the RaceStatDB option to point to the same file in all RBR installations.

 - **What is the folder structure used by this plugin?** The DLL and INI plugin files must be in the Plugins directory under the RBR game root folder.
 Replays RBR folder should have a replay file set in *ScreenshotReplay* option.
 The file hierarchy is something like this: c:\apps\richardBurnsRally\plugins\NGPCarMenu.dll